Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Conclusion

 \section{Conclusion}

-We show that LEIS spectra can be fit by BCA simulations to extract the charge fraction of the scattered He ions using esaLEIS with multi-component oxide target materials.
+We show that LEIS spectra can be fit by BCA simulations to extract the charge fraction of the scattered He ions using esaLEIS for multi-component oxide target materials.
 The charge fraction depends on the details of the ion trajectory in the surface.
-Dual and multiple scattering can have large contributions to an observed spectrum indicating that larger depths contribute significantly.
-It is therefore important to properly setup the target surface system in a BCA simulation for LEIS and we do this by dynamically calculating the surface atomic concentration profiles after Ar ion sputtering from separate BCA simulations.
-Some effect of the chemical nature of the scattering partner on the He charge fraction can be inferred from our data as well, while further in-depth analysis on this effect is needed.
+Dual and multiple scattering can have large contributions to a measured spectrum, indicating that larger depths contribute significantly.
+It is therefore important to properly setup the target surface system in a BCA simulation for LEIS and we do this by dynamically calculating the surface atomic concentration profiles after Xe ion sputtering from separate BCA simulations.
+Some effect of the chemical nature of the scattering partner on the He charge fraction can be inferred from our data as well (Si charge fraction and stopping), while further in-depth analysis on this effect is needed.

-Since the determined charge fractions appear stable against further Ar sputtering of the surface, we suggest that this charge fraction can be used for similar target systems as a standard.
-Then, esaLEIS will allow full quantification of unknown samples, as long as the charge fraction between single, dual, and multiple scattering remains similar.
+Because the determined charge fractions appear to be stable against further Xe sputtering of the surface, we suggest that these charge fractions can be used for similar target systems as a standard.
+It should also be noted that the parameters $\xi^{X}_{\mathrm{m}}$ correlated to the multiple scattering contributions are sufficient to adequately model the experimental spectrum background, despite being constant for a given sample element and He incidence energy.
+This further renders our method practically useful.